Henrietta Mildred Hodgson

 Henrietta Mildred Hodgson (6 January 1805 – 19 November 1891) was an English lady with both British royal and American presidential genealogical connections.

 Life and family

-Born on 6 January 1805 in London Henrietta Mildred was the daughter of the Very Rev. Robert Hodgson (1776–1844), Dean of Carlisle from 1820 until his death; and of Mary Tucker (born in 1778), a daughter of Colonel Martin Tucker.
+Born on 6 January 1805 in London Henrietta Mildred was the daughter of Robert Hodgson (1776–1844), Dean of Carlisle from 1820 until his death; and of Mary Tucker (born in 1778), a daughter of Colonel Martin Tucker.
 Her parents had married in 1804.
 Her grandfather was another Robert Hodgson (born in 1740), of Congleton in Cheshire.
 Her youngest brother, George Henry Hodgson, was among the officers of Franklin's lost expedition.

 On 18 March 1824 at St George's, Hanover Square, Westminster, she married Oswald Smith (7 July 1794 – 18 June 1863), the second son of George Smith.
 They had seven children: